JUDEELRICA/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Wrote a function that multiplies two integers
+Wrote a function that prints the numbers, from 0 to 9